In order to register, a student must:

 Adding/dropping a class

 You can add a class with a Class Status of "Closed" to your Backpack in hope that it could change to "Open" later.
-Alternatively, you can change a class with an open status to closed before you register.
+Alternatively, a course placed in your Backpack with an open status may change to closed before you register.
 Make a practice of checking the Class Status column in your Backpack before you attempt to register for a specific class after your registration appointment arrives.

 You may register for two classes offered at the same time by checking the 'Time Conflict is okay' checkbox on the Class Enrollment Preferences page.